circuitdao/docs/docs/choosing-your-ltv.md

 :::danger

-Past performance is not an indicator of future results.
-Prices may be more volatile in the future than they ever were in the past.
+Past performance is not indicative of future results.
+Prices may be more volatile in the future than they were in the past.

 :::